subaquatic-pierre/linux-tools/README.md

     /etc/netplan/01-netcfg.yaml
     /etc/nsswitch.conf

-- within the hostname folder is where the hostname of the current machine is
+- Within the hostname folder is where the hostname of the current machine is
-- the hosts folder contains a list of the hostnames with IP addresses to resolve those names to
+- The hosts folder contains a list of the hostnames with IP addresses to resolve those names to
-- within the netplan directory are config files for network devices and their addresses. the files containing the configurations can be called _01-netcfg.yaml_ or _50-cloud-init.yaml_
+- Within the netplan directory are config files for network devices and their addresses.
+The files containing the configurations can be called _01-netcfg.yaml_ or _50-cloud-init.yaml_
 - nsswith.conf file determines order in which the machine checks DNS

 ##### Change hostname

-    sudo hostnamectl set-hostname my.new.hosname
+    sudo hostnamectl set-hostname my.new.hostname

 ##### Show current IP address